elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 elementary OS 6 leverages cutting-edge sandboxing technology to enforce privacy and security protections at a technical level.
 In OS 6, all AppCenter apps are now packaged and distributed as Flatpaks, a modern container format that keeps apps siloed away from each other—and your sensitive data.
 Several default elementary OS apps are now being distributed as Flatpaks as well.

 In addition, elementary OS 6 utilizes Portals to keep you in control of how apps interact with each other and your data.
-Apps must explicitly request permission in a well-defined way to get access to files, screenshots, or even launching other apps.
+Apps must explicitly request permission in a well-defined way e.g. to get access to files or launch other apps.
 A new Permissions view in _System Settings_ → _Applications_ exposes all the permissions apps have requested and gives you control to override or revoke them.

 <figure class="constrained" markdown="1">
 ![Applications Permissions settings](https://github.com/elementary/switchboard-plug-applications/raw/master/data/screenshot-permissions.png?raw=true){: width="892" height="659"}